 Many things have changed during my 12 years of delivering content migration projects with Vamosa and T-Systems.
-From the early days of migrating unstructured websites into simple content management systems through to the complex enterprise cloud migrations that we see today.
-There has been a constant evolution of our tool-set and processes to adapt to rapidly growing volumes, increasing complexity and higher customer expectations.
+From the early days of migrating unstructured websites into simple content management systems through to the complex enterprise cloud migrations that we see today, there has been a constant evolution of our tool-set and processes.
+Our aim is to always be ready to adapt to rapidly growing volumes, increased complexity and higher customer expectations.

 With the introduction of SaaS models running on cloud platforms the challenges are even greater.
 This became apparent on a project we have just completed for the biggest networking company in the world – which was also one of the largest content migration projects that we have delivered.
 More than 6 million content objects, almost 10TB of data, were migrated in a project running for just over 12 months.
 The scale and complexity of this migration tested the limits of both the outgoing source Jive system and the new IBM Connections Cloud target.